tiagob/create-full-stack/README.md

 docker volume rm <project name>_db_data
 ```

-#### pulumi:providers:aws default_x_x_x error: no resource plugin 'aws-vx.x.x' found in the workspace or on your \$PATH, install the plugin using `pulumi plugin install resource aws vx.x.x`
+#### pulumi:providers: no resource plugin found in the workspace or on your \$PATH, install the plugin

+This can occur locally or in continuous deployment (CD) with GitHub actions.

+If locally, run the command in the error message to install the plugin.

-This can occur in continuous deployment (CD) with GitHub actions.
-You must setup and deploy the production stack locally first before GitHub actions can deploy. https://github.com/pulumi/pulumi/issues/2097
+If on GitHub actions, you must setup and deploy the production stack locally first before GitHub actions can deploy. [pulumi/issues/2097](https://github.com/pulumi/pulumi/issues/2097)

 To deploy the production stack run: